-The main aim of Health is to provide a single point of reference for all your aggregated health and fitness data, and so the more third-party services you can plug into it, the better.
-Info is also captured via the motion co-processor nestled inside your iPhone, and the integrated sensors in your Apple Watch.
+The main aim of Apple Health is to provide a single point of reference for all your aggregated health and fitness data.
+Sure, a good amount of the info is captured via the motion co-processor nestled inside your iPhone and the sensors in your Apple Watch

 Working out which gear and apps work with Apple Health isn't always easy, so we've done the hard work for you to come up with a comprehensive and current list of the best options out there.